 - Collecting patient copayments and balances

 - Maintaining a safe and comfortable waiting area

 - Sanitizing changing areas

 Who Does a Medical Assistant Work With in a Hospital?

 Medical assistants working in a hospital will connect with many more people than they would in a doctor’s office.
-Roles are refined and everyone has a specific job to do.
-On a clinical unit, you’ll work closely with:
+A medical assistant’s roles are refined and everyone has a specific job to do.
+On a clinical unit, medical assistants work closely with:

 - Patients and their families

 - Lab techs and phlebotomists

 - Billing and coding specialists

 - Supply vendors